jlwamba/HTBJerry/README.md

 ![flags](https://user-images.githubusercontent.com/61636217/175169915-39c55c4d-b7a1-408e-926f-4c42c5990559.png)

 For this machine we did not need to escalated our privileges  to get the root flag because we had the ``` Two for one ``` flags in one file.
-This was my first machine I worked on on ```Hackthebox``` it is realistic as Apache Tomcat who is often found configured with common or weak credentials.
+This was Pwned machine on ```Hackthebox``` it is a realistic as Apache Tomcat server which is often found configured with weak credentials.

+# End
+Stay tune for more content to come on my journey.
+Note that hacking is very complexe and therefore you must have strong understanding of how networks servive work to be able to find the right approach to compromised your target.

+# Disclaimer.

+Per law Hacking is strickly illigal.
+You must have written permissions to contact this type of activities.
+Faillure to do may result you being in hot waters with the Law.
+There are tons of platforms online that can give you the opportunity to learn these skills and practice them on misconfigure machine that they provide.
+Get the knowledge and  get authorization to hack.